List of Blade Runner characters: Doc Badger

 Doc Badger is a street-wise fixer on the black market, who talks in Somali.
 After obtaining a wooden horse that was in his allegedly fake implanted memory, K goes to Doc Badger's shop to have it analyzed.
 Badger is surprised that it is made of real wood, which is worth a fortune.
 Upon chemical analysis, he discerns that it was exposed to high radiation levels, allowing K to narrow down his search to the ruins of Las Vegas.

 He was portrayed by Barkhad Abdi.

 Mister Cotton

 Mister Cotton runs a combination orphanage and salvaging operation in the vast junkyards on the outskirts of Los Angeles, putting the children to work picking apart piles of e-waste for useful scrap-metal.
 K's investigation leads him to discover that Rachael's child was passed off as a human child at Cotton's orphanage, though he does not remember it.
 K strong-arms him into revealing his records books, only to discover that someone stole the pages from that year to destroy the evidence.

 He was portrayed by Lennie James.

 Lt.
 Joshi

 Lt.
 Joshi is K's superior on the police force.
-She does not think replicants like K are as "real" as humans like her, though she does respect K. Her last name, Joshi, is of an Indian origin.
+She does not think replicants like K are as "real" as humans like her, though she does respect K.

 She is killed by Luv after refusing to reveal K's location.

 She was portrayed by Robin Wright.